IBM/secrets-manager-custom-credentials-providers/README.md

-# Getting Started with IBM Cloud Secrets Manager Custom Credentials and Code Engine Jobs
+# Getting Started with IBM Cloud Secrets Manager Custom Credentials and Credentials Provider Code Engine Jobs

 This repository contains:

-* Best practices, helper tools and a getting started example for designing and building Code Engine Jobs for generating Secrets Manager Custom Credentials secrets.
+* Best practices, helper tools, and a getting-started example for designing and building Code Engine Jobs to generate Secrets Manager Custom Credentials secrets.
 * A catalog of credentials providers that can be used with IBM Cloud Secrets Manager service.

 ## Overview

-IBM Cloud Secrets Manager service now supports generating custom credentials.
-Custom credentials can represent various types of secrets, implemented using a **credentials provider**.
+IBM Cloud Secrets Manager service now supports generating **custom credentials** which can represent various types of secrets, implemented using a **credentials provider**.

 A **credentials provider** is an IBM Cloud Code Engine Job that implements a Secrets Manager interface.
 It is typically designed to create and delete credentials for a third-party system.

+Secrets Manager triggers  **credentials provider** job runs and manage their asynchronous execution using secret **tasks**.

-This model enables cloud developers to extend Secrets Manager by supporting additional secret types.
-Secrets Manager users can then create and manage these secrets alongside the built-in service secrets, ensuring a uniform lifecycle management experience.
+The  **credentials provider** model enables cloud developers to extend Secrets Manager by supporting additional secret types.
+Secrets Manager users can then create and manage custom credentials secrets alongside built-in service secrets, ensuring a consistent lifecycle management experience.

 ## Designing a new credentials provider Job